giovanniboscu/continuous-section-field/docs/CSF_Fundamentals.md

      0         1         2         3         4         5

 ```
 This is a more complex polygon defined by a single ordered vertex sequence.
 The first part is traversed in counter-clockwise (CCW) direction up to point 5.
-From point 5 to point 6, the path continues into a second part, which is traversed in clockwise (CW) direction up to point 9.
-CSF automatically closes the polygon
+From point 5 to point 6, the path continues into a second part, which is traversed in clockwise (CW) direction up to point 10.
+CSF automatically closes the polygon.
+An additional overlapping point may be introduced, but it is not required, because CSF automatically closes the polygon.

 Area = 8